On this page

 For most searches, the quickest path is to begin with public obituary-style sources and broader public-records tools, then move to official state guidance if an official certificate is needed.

-1. Begin with the full name
+Start with the full name and a likely location

-If you know the last known city or state, use it.
-Location is one of the most useful ways to separate the right person from several similar matches.
+I start with the full name, likely state, and approximate timeframe.
+Even a rough year range can help narrow the search significantly.
+If you know the last known city or state, use it — location is one of the most useful ways to separate the right person from several similar matches in national indexes.

-3. Check obituary-style sources first
+Check obituary sources first

-4. Use official state guidance if needed
+Use official state guidance when a death certificate is needed

 Why this search is different from a criminal or arrest search

 Death record searches are often less about one dramatic result and more about piecing together confirmation from several public sources.
 Obituaries, memorials, location clues, and official guidance all play different roles depending on what you need.
+Starting with obituary sources and the SSDMF before approaching official vital records offices typically saves time and avoids unnecessary fees.

 Start Here: Enter Any Name To View Records